izelnakri/nycda-backend-exam/part2.md

 1 - How would you design the routes of your server based on REST convention?
 List them with VERB and /route

 2 - Which pages would require templates, and how would you name them?
-List them with /route and templateName.extension
+List them with /route and template-name.extension

 =========